adamsilver/fdpb/03-book-a-flight.md

 #### Typing Into The Text Box

-When the user types into the text box, we need to listen out for certain keypresses using JavaScript.
-To do this, we can listen to the `keyup` event.
+When the user types into the text box, we need to listen out for certain keys using JavaScript.

 ```JS
 Autocomplete.prototype.createTextBox = function() {